danog/MadelineProtoDocs/docs/PHPInternal/danog/MadelineProto/Settings/Database/Mysql.md

 Set for how long to keep records in memory after last read, for cached backends.
 The cache TTL identifier can be a string like '+5 minutes'.
+When data is retrieved from a database it is stored in memory.
+This helps to reduce latency, improve speed and reduce mysql/postgres/redis load.
+Data will be removed from the cache if last access was more than this amount of time.
+Clean up is done once per minute.

 Parameters:
 * `$cacheTtl`: `int|string` For how long to keep records in memory after last read, for cached backends.